Rosetta Stone Logo

 Rosetta Stone Logo History

-The emblem, like the language learning method it represents, is built on a combination of graphic images and inscription.
-Each rebranding and transformation of the logo is a step towards maximally simple and understandable visualization, comprising an image with an explanatory caption.
+The emblem, like the language-learning method it represents, is built on a combination of graphic images and inscriptions.
+Each rebranding and transformation of the logo is a step towards a maximally simple and understandable visualization, comprising an image with an explanatory caption.
 The image is easily memorable and brings new insights to students and intellectual enrichment to those keen on its history.
 Therefore, it puts into practice the educational principle of learning from visual examples and progressing from simple to complex.

 What is Rosetta Stone?